Restaurant Industry Wage & Hour Compliance Program

 All restaurant industry employers, with one or more employees on payroll, must comply with various state and federal laws pertaining to wage & hour practices, tipping policies, overtime, and child labor.

-While many wage & hour laws contain complex provisions that can result in inadvertent errors, government auditors and inspectors take into account whether the employer demonstrated a good faith effort to comply.
+While many wage and hour laws contain complex provisions that can result in inadvertent errors, government auditors and inspectors take into account whether the employer demonstrated a good faith effort to comply.
 Posting compliance information in the workplace and using the customizable materials included in our program can help you demonstrate good faith compliance during an audit or inspection.

-Lawsuit Prevention & Defense
+Lawsuit Prevention and Defense

 Employers in the restaurant industry have become increasingly susceptible to individual and class-action lawsuits relating to wage and hour violations.
 Penalties for non-compliance and judgments in wage & hour lawsuits are significantly more severe when a violation is found to be willful.
 Utilizing our program’s self audit checklists to identify risk areas and documenting your